-Employer required police pension contributions for the Village's thirty-two (32) sworn officers as proposed in the Draft Budget are budgeted to be \$1,400,000 based mostly on the May 31, 2019 actuarial valuation of the police pension fund which calculated a required contribution of \$1,349,000 and an additional amount to fund the normal cost of the two new officers bringing the total amount to \$1,400,000.
+Employer required police pension contributions for the Village's thirty-two (32) sworn officers in the Draft Budget are budgeted to be \$1,385,904 based mostly on the May 31, 2019 actuarial valuation of the police pension fund which calculated a required contribution of \$1,349,000, with the additional amount to fund the normal cost of the two new officers that would be incurred during the year.
 Through its adopted Police Pension funding policy, the Village remains committed to a 100% funding goal of the accrued liabilities in the fund by 2040.
 The last valuation of the fund indicated that it was funded on an actuarial basis of 60%.
-The chart below shows the history of Village contributions.
+The chart below shows the history of Village contributions and percent funded.
+The Village has updated many of its assumptions for the police pension valuation over the last several years.
+These changes have lowered the percent funded as further illustrated in the Police Pension Budget, most notably its investment return assumption from 7.0% to 6.5%.